replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/tcp-connect.md

 title: "TCP Connect"
 ---

-The TCP connect preflight check is useful for validating that machine is able to connect to a certain TCP address.
+The TCP connect host preflight check can be used to validate that the machine is able to connect to a certain TCP address.

 ## TCP Connect Collector